Dubai Freelance Invoice Guide: What You Need to Get Paid Properly

 Free Invoicing for Dubai Freelancers

-If you're just starting out, Hisabi's free tier gives you everything you need: unlimited invoices, unlimited clients, 5 AI operations per month, auto-calculated VAT, bilingual PDFs, and online payment collection.
+If you're just starting out, Hisabi's free tier gives you the basics: 3 clients, 10 invoices per month, 20 AI operations, auto-calculated UAE VAT, and bilingual PDFs.
 No credit card required.
-As your freelance business grows, the Pro plan at $9/month adds AI invoice creation, custom branding, and smart payment nudges.
+As your freelance business grows, the Starter plan unlocks unlimited clients and invoices, smart payment nudges, and more AI operations.